TeamGleason/SpeakFaster/SPO-StatementOfWork.md

 The app will include a “recording on” notification in the Windows System Tray and a simple Toggle On/Off button for recording (maybe not system tray, for a larger eye gaze hit target).

-The app will recognize context and only record keystroke and mouse events during speaking events, when Balabolka and Tobii Computer Control keyboards are 'topmost'.
+The app will recognize context and only record keystroke and mouse events during speaking events when Balabolka and Tobii Computer Control keyboards are 'topmost'.

-The captured data will be stored in local disk storage on the Surface Pro using common data formats such as JPG/PNG (image) and JSON (data) files, to be uploaded at a later date by a Google Cloud uploading agent.
+The captured data will be stored in local disk storage on the Surface Pro using common data formats such as PNG (image) and protobuf (data) files, to be uploaded at a later date via rsync.

 ## Specific Aims (e.g. goals)

 The phase 1 app will not include collection of eye gaze or speaking context data.
-The goal of Phase 1 is to collect enough data to reliably measure the WPM output of generating speech using a combination of Tobii Computer Control and Balabolka by observing the computer screen and Windows Events.
+The goal of Phase 1 is to collect enough data to reliably measure the WPM output of generated speech using a combination of Tobii Computer Control and Balabolka by observing the computer screen and Windows Events.

 ## Design Notes